Prime and polynomial distances in colourings of the plane: Lattices and other preliminaries

 In particular, notice that $\chi(G) \ge 1/ \overline{\alpha}(G)$, where $\chi(G)$ denotes the chromatic number of $G$, and we consider the right hand side to be $\infty$ if $\overline{\alpha}(G)=0$.
 To see this inequality, note that if $V(G)$ can be partitioned into $k$ independent sets $I_1, \ldots, I_k$, then $k\overline{\alpha}(G) \geq \delta(I_1)+\dots+\delta(I_k) \geq \delta(V(G))=1$.
 Thus, we can focus on showing that the independence density is small.

 Next we state a slightly simplified version of the ratio bound given in \cite[Theorem~3]{davies2022odd}, which was used to show that the odd distance graph has unbounded chromatic number.
-This is essentially an analogue of the Lov{\'a}sz theta bound~\cite{lovasz1979shannon} for Cayley graphs of $\mathbb{Z}^2$.
-It gives a upper bound for $\overline{\alpha}$.
+This is essentially an analogue of the Lov{\'a}sz theta bound~\cite{lovasz1979shannon} (or a weighted version of Hoffman's ratio bound; see~\cite{hoffman}) for Cayley graphs of $\mathbb{Z}^2$.
+It gives an upper bound for $\overline{\alpha}$.
 Informally, this upper bound also allows us some freedom to choose a ``good weight function'' $w$ of the generating set $C$.